-The health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-You may receive:
+The provider will measure and monitor the person’s vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.
+The person may receive:

-How well you do depends on the amount of poison swallowed and how quickly treatment is received.
-The faster you get medical help, the better the chance for recovery.
+How well a person does depends on the amount of poison swallowed and how quickly treatment is received.
+The faster medical help is given, the better the chance for recovery.

 Swallowing sunscreen products containing PABA rarely causes symptoms, except in very large doses.
 Some people may be allergic to PABA.